How secure is your firm? (Part 2)

 3. Accounts production

 One of the final avenues that is popular to outsource is the production of accounts and tax returns.
-As you know, that’s what we do here at AdvanceTrack, and we like to think we take security pretty seriously with our online system and protocols in place.
+As you know, that’s what we do here at Advancetrack, and we like to think we take security pretty seriously with our online system and protocols in place.

-If you don’t use AdvanceTrack, but have been considering outsourcing compliance work, it’s an important question to ask any provider.
+If you don’t use Advancetrack, but have been considering outsourcing compliance work, it’s an important question to ask any provider.
 After all, you’ll regularly be sending financial data belonging to your clients and their businesses, so you want to make sure that this is handled well and protected on their end so that the data isn’t at risk of being stolen.

 Security is important, act now.